markstringer-dti/markstringer-dti.github.io/dti.md

 They might want to start out with a spreadsheet, but somebody will probably find out quite soon that that's a nightmare to maintain.
 They might want to start out with a physical wall, but in these days of everyone working from home, I'm not sure how you could make that work.

 I'm going to come out and admit that I like Jira.
 Well, I don't really like it and I curse it a lot.
-But it seems to be the best application for keeping track of what the status of an issue.
+But it seems to be the best application for keeping track of the status of an issue.
 Also, it seems to be pretty good at keeping hold of the discussion that's gone on around and issue.

 ##### Maybe a roadmap

-I've found that roadmaps can be very useful if they can be thrown together quickly and have some kind of regular structure to make sure that they're maintained.
+I've found that roadmaps can be very useful if they can be thrown together quickly and have some kind of regular cadence structure to make sure that they're maintained.
+As I mentioned, looking at the roadmap in mid-sprint check seems to work really well.

 Any kind of tool that can be used to make a Kanban board (Trello or even Jira) works for this.
 All you need is a list of the big things that need to go into the product.
 They you need a way of ordering them so that some of these things are being dealt with "Now."
 Then some of them are "Next."
-Finally some of them are "Later."
+Finally, some of them are "Later."
 You might also have a column for "Done."

-As I said, this is fine, also long as it's maintained.
-If it's written once and then never looked at, it's a waste of time.
+As I said, this is fine also, so long as it's maintained.
+If it's written once and then never looked at, it's just been thrown in the information oubliette, it's a waste of time.

 One occasion that I've found works well, is the mid-sprint check.
 I don't know quite why I've found that this works, but it does.
-After checking how things are going in the current sprint, the team looks at at the roadmap.
-Actually, what the team does with the roadmap leads me on to my final artefact "Maybe a burnup."
+After checking how things are going in the current sprint, the team looks at the roadmap.
+Actually, what the team does with the roadmap leads me on to my nearly final artefact "Maybe a burnup."

 ##### Maybe a burnup

 It's interesting that this might be a bit of "Agile" practice that I'm most proud of.
 It's the bit that has worked best for me.
 But it's also the bit that I'm a bit ashamed of and a bit nervous about.
-It's also a bit that I feel might get me drummed out of the Scrum Master guild or whatever the secret society of Scrum Masters would be called.
+It's also something that I feel might get me drummed out of the Scrum Master guild or whatever the secret society of Scrum Masters would be called.

 Here's the situation.
 We were six or seven months into a greenfield, brand new, project.
 There'd been some vague discussions at the beginning of the project about deadlines, but no definite date had been mentioned.
 Then, all of a sudden, there was an absolutely definite date.
 Fortunately, it was about twelve months away.
 But by that date we had to have a system that could do enough of what the existing system did to turn the old system off and the new system on.

 The minute I heard this, I knew that there were substantial features that we just weren't going to be able to deliver for that hard deadline.
 But I didn't know exactly how.
 I also knew that, if we were to have a chance of meeting that deadline, we would also need to drastically reduce what we did for any particular feature.

 In Agile language, what we needed to do was reduce the scope.
+Not just in terms of the numbers of stories we implemented, but also internally, we need to reduce the scope of the stories that we implmented.

 But there was a problem.
 I'd tried to do this before.
 And I knew that discussions around scope reduction were always extremely painful.
 I also knew that this was something that I had to do if the project had any chance of being a success.
-I also knew pointing out that there was no way that a promised scope could be delivered by a particular deadline had gotten me fired from jobs in the past.
+I also knew that pointing out that there was no way that the promised scope could be delivered by a particular deadline had gotten me fired from jobs in the past.
 Yes, fired.

 I liked this project, I didn't want to be fired.